trap-representation/Chlore/index.md

 ![Chlore logo](./chlore-logo.png)

-This is Chlore - a stack based language that's made with a focus on simplicity.
+This is Chlore - a stack based language that's made with a focus on simplicity and portability.

 #### Why yet another new language? ####